tannerdolby/tannerdolby.com/src/writing/11ty-custom-collection.md

 ---
 ```

 This is where creating a [custom collection](https://www.11ty.dev/docs/collections/) comes in handy.
-Instead of including the `posts` tag in the `tags` list for every blog post (which could become cumbersome), just create a custom collection with the markdown files from `/posts/` inside the `.eleventy.js` file.
+Instead of including the `posts` tag in the `tags` list for every blog post (which might be repetitive), just create a custom collection with the markdown files from `/posts/` inside the `.eleventy.js` file.
 This way you can omit `posts` from the tags list within front matter data.

 <h2 class="post-heading">Create Custom Collections</h2>